isaac-fs/DeWAFF/README.md

 ## Benchmark mode

-There is also a benchmark mode that allows to run several executions over an image without saving it.
+The benchmark mode that allows to run several executions over an image without saving it.
 This can be helpful to measure the performance of a particular DeWAF for your needs.

 To benchmark an image pass the image with the `-i` flag, but this time add the benchmark flag `-b` to indicate the number of benchmarking runs.
 The number of runs has to be a positive integer equal or greater than one
 ```bash
     ./DeWAFF -i /path/to/image/file -b 10
 ```
-To benchmar a video just change the flag from `-i` to `-v` as follows
+To benchmark a video just change the flag from `-i` to `-v` as follows
 ```bash
     ./DeWAFF -v /path/to/video/file -b 3
 ```